csebooks/web-essentials/content.en/server-technologies/web-services/_index.md

 **2\.** Select **New > Web Service Client…** from the pop-up menu to display the **New Web Service Client** dialog (Fig. 28.7).

-**1240** Chapter 28 Web Services

 **3\.** In the **WSDL URL** field, specify the URL http://localhost:8080/HugeInteger/

 HugeIntegerService?WSDL (Fig. 28.7).
-This URL tells the IDE where to find the web service’s WSDL description. \[_Note:_ If the Sun Java System Application Serv- er is located on a different computer, replace localhost with the hostname or IP address of that computer.\] The IDE uses this WSDL description to generate the client-side artifacts that compose and support the proxy.
+This URL tells the IDE where to find the web service’s WSDL description. [_Note:_ If the Sun Java System Application Serv- er is located on a different computer, replace localhost with the hostname or IP address of that computer.]
+The IDE uses this WSDL description to generate the client-side artifacts that compose and support the proxy.
 Note that the **New Web Service Client** dialog enables you to search for web services in several locations.
 Many companies simply distribute the exact WSDL URLs for their web services, which you can place in the **WSDL URL** field.

 **4\.** In the **Package** field, specify com.deitel.iw3htp4.ch28.usinghugeinteger as the package name.